vanshg/MacAssistant/README.md

 Dependencies are managed using Carthage.
 After you clone the project, run `carthage update --platform macOS`.
 (If you don't have Carthage, refer [here](https://github.com/Carthage/Carthage) for installation instructions)

-You'll need OAuth credentials from the [Google Developer Console](https://console.developers.google.com).
+You will need OAuth credentials from the [Google Developer Console](https://console.developers.google.com).
 In order to get them, you'll need to create a new project and enable the Assistant API for that project.
 Then, generate an OAuth credential, and select application type of `Other`.
 Download the json file by clicking the button on the right.
 Finally, rename the file to `google_oauth.json` and place it in your project (*/MacAssistant/google_oauth.json*).

 ## Contributing
 Please feel free to contribute to this project.
 I welcome all contributions and pull requests.
 There is a list of pending things that need to be worked on in the `TODO.md` file.